bernardmaltais/teslacam-recovery/README.md

 Currently Teslas only leave the last hour of recent footage on their thumbdrives.
 However, footage from farther back is easily accessible using basic data recovery techniques.

-This repo contains a short script that will scan your entire FAT32 USB drive for MP4s that have been deleted and copies them to a directory for viewing.
+This repo contains two short script that will scan your entire FAT32 or exFAT USB drive for MP4s that have been deleted and copies them to a directory for viewing.

 Warning: This is not meant to be a fool-proof guide.
 This is oriented towards the technically minded with some familiarity with Python and filesystems.